Zignature/ee-entry-date-in-url-title/README.md

 ## Synopsis

-An addon for ExpressionEngine that inserts the publishing date into the URL title ensuring there are no duplicates.
+An addon for ExpressionEngine that inserts the publishing date into the URL title of new channel entries ensuring there are no duplicates.

 ## ExpressionEngine Compatibility